Hike to San Diego’s Corte Madera: An Epic Adventure

 Preparation tips

-The trail is fairly exposed at times, but it’s also got shaded areas.
-Of course, don’t forget your sunscreen, plenty of water, and some electrolytes!
+The trail is fairly exposed at times, but it also has shaded areas.
+Of course, remember your sunscreen, plenty of water, and some electrolytes!

-I was wearing these shorts and a tank, and I would recommend against doing that if hiking in the fall!
+I was wearing shorts and a tank, and I would recommend against doing that if hiking in the fall!
 By the time I reached the summit, my arms and legs were scratched all over from overgrown vegetation, and one of my legs was bleeding.
-So I would highlight recommend weather long sleeves and pants.
+So, I would recommend wearing long sleeves and pants.

-A bug net may come in handy as well as the bugs were quite tenacious.
-There were plenty of bees at the trailhead, and all sorts of other bugs trying to land on my eyelashes for about half the hike, mostly in the first section both on the way out and back.
+A bug net may also come in handy, as the bugs were quite tenacious.
+There were plenty of bees at the trailhead and all sorts of other bugs trying to land on my eyelashes for about half the hike, mostly in the first section on both the way out and back.

 Gear Recommendation